 HOW I PLAN OUR HOMESCHOOL SCHEDULE:

 Then I use the Yearly Schedule printable, one for each child.
 It is a loose plan, but it helps me to do that in the beginning, so I know where we are headed as a whole.
 I keep my homeschool goals in mind as I do this.
-I have included a link below so you can download this tracker and use it for yourself.
+At the end of this post, you can download this tracker and use it for yourself.
 You’ll write in each subject at the top, and your school weeks will go down the left column.
 This makes it so you can have a guideline for each week you plan on schooling.
 This may be too much planning for your family and that is ok, but I love having a general guideline for my year before I start my weekly planning.

 I live off our weekly schedules.
 I made a schedule for each of my school age children and then I have a family schedule that I keep posted in our kitchen.
 This is where I spend most of my scheduling time.